matsengrp/ecgtheow/README.md

 | `--mcmc-burnin` | The number of MCMC samples thrown away due to burn-in (defaults to 1000). |
 | `--asr-nfilters` | The comma-separated list of thresholds used to filter out infrequent ancestral sequence transitions in the MCMC samples (defaults to 50,100). |
 | `--overwrite` | A binary flag that indicates whether to overwrite already existing results. |

+## X Servers & ETE3

+Note that ETE3 (as mentioned above) requires an active X-server connection.
+If the environment you're running from does not have one, you can simulate one by running with `xvfb-run`.
+Doing this for the example above would look like:

+    xvfb-run ./run_ecgtheow.sh --data-dir /fh/fast/matsen_e/processed-data/partis/qa255-synth/v17 --sample QA255-g-merged --seed QA255.105-Vh --beast-dir /home/matsengrp/local/BEASTv1.8.4/ --beagle-dir /home/matsengrp/local/lib/